Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser. National Outreach

 Take the Bite Out of Teething

 It is possible to get through this difficult stage without major losses.
 The first step is to create a safe haven for your puppy.
 A dog crate or small, carefully dog-proofed area will do.
 When dog-proofing an area, get down at puppy eye level to scope out potential problems.
 Electrical wires, drapery cords, and curling wallpaper corners will jump out at you from this vantage point.
-When you cannot supervise your puppy, place her in her safe haven with an approved yummy chew toy, like a rubber Kong toy stuffed with kibbles in a bit of cream cheese.
+When you cannot supervise your puppy, place her in her safe haven with an approved yummy chew toy, such as a rubber toy stuffed with kibbles or treats

 Invest in a variety of chew toys appropriate to the size and chewing preferences of your dog.
 As the dog’s

 guardian, the onus to select desirable yet safe chew toys falls on you.
 Items such as beef-marrow bones, rawhide, chew hooves, and pigs’ ears all have their pros and cons.
 The first few times you offer such items to your dog, watch closely to make sure they’re suitable for her.
 Throw away any sharp splinters or small, sticky remains.
 Alternate the chewies to keep her interest high, and save the most desirable of them for crate time or when the puppy is left alone.

 Cue Good Behaviors